Toggle mobile menu visibility

 The content designer writes the final draft based on feedback from the user testing.

 The content designer, subject matter expert and a user representative check content quality.
 This should be for small changes like typos.
-This review meeting is not for major changes.
+There should be no major changes at this stage.
+The content is signed off by the content owners and stakeholders.

 Digital team publish content